com-480-data-visualization/com-480-project-Certified-Lover-Data/README.md

 - `popularity`: A measure of the song's current popularity on Spotify. (type: int)

 ### Problematic
-#### Motivation
+#### Motivation - **What Makes a Song a Hit?
+Decoding the Billboard Hot 100**
-Should you really be writing **POP MUSIC** to make it to the Billboard Hot 100?
-Music is a universal language powerful enough to evoke emotions, represent cultures, and influence generations.
-It can uplift spirits, bring nostalgia, or set the perfect mood for any occasion.
-From high-energy dance tracks that fuel parties to soulful ballads that resonate deeply, music shapes how we feel and interact with the world around us.
+Should you really be writing only **POP MUSIC** to make it to the Billboard Hot 100?
+What if there was a formula for making a chart-topping hit?
+Have you ever wondered why some songs dominate the airwaves while others fade into obscurity?
+Is it the catchy melody, the infectious rhythm, or simply the genre that makes a track soar to the top of the Billboard Hot 100?

-But beyond personal experiences, what makes a song widely popular?
-Does the mood or genre of a song determine its success on the charts?
-Are certain musical styles more likely to dominate the Billboard Hot 100?
-By analyzing the ranking of songs alongside their audio features such as energy, tempo, and danceability, we can uncover patterns that explain what captures the attention of millions.

-This project aims to explore whether specific genres or moods consistently achieve top positions and if emerging trends can predict the next big hit.
-Through data visualization, we seek to decode the relationship between sound, sentiment, and chart success, offering insights into the ever-evolving world of music.
+Music is more than just sound—it's a universal language that influences culture, evokes emotions, and shapes generations.
+From high-energy dance tracks that fuel parties to soulful ballads that stir deep emotions, music plays a powerful role in our daily lives.
+But what truly determines a song’s success?

+This project seeks to **uncover the hidden patterns behind chart-topping hits** by analyzing the impact of genre, mood, and key musical features—such as energy, tempo, and danceability—on a song’s popularity.
+Instead of the conventional approach of tracking individual artists over time, we will introduce a **genre race**, visualizing how different musical styles have risen and fallen in popularity over the decades trying to uncover hidden gems in less known genres.
+This approach will allow us to **map the evolution of listener preferences**, identifying whether certain genres dominate during specific periods and whether emerging trends can help predict the next big hit.

+Additionally, a **geographic visualization** will illustrate the **current daily distribution of top songs across different regions**, providing insights into how music tastes vary worldwide and how certain tracks gain global traction.

+Finally, on a fun interactive note, we will develop a **machine learning model** that predicts the song closest to a user’s taste based on the inputted musical features, allowing listeners to discover tracks that align most with their features preferences.

+Can we predict the future of music trends?
+Let’s dive in and find out.

 #### Research Questions
 - **Genre Influence on Chart Performance:** How do different genres correlate with chart positions?
 Do certain genres have a higher likelihood of reaching top spots?
 - **Temporal Genre Trends:** How has the popularity of different genres evolved over the years?
 Are there dominant genres that define specific eras, or do new styles emerge and reshape the musical landscape?